AdobeDocs/campaign-standard.en/help/automating/using/externalAPI.md

 Main characteristics of this activity are:

-* No parameter in the call
-* 1MB http response data size limit
+* 5MB http response data size limit
 * Failure management with an outbound specific transition
 * Request timeout is 60 seconds
+* HTTP redirects are not allowed
+* Non-HTTPS Urls are rejected
+* "Accept: application/json" request header and "Content-Type: application/json" response header are allowed

 ## Configuration {#configuration}